Ljubljana to Trieste, Piran and Portorož

 Slovenia is a small and well-connected country with a central location in Europe, which makes travelling to neighbouring countries especially easy and convenient.
 From Ljubljana, we will hop across the Italian border and travel to Trieste and Miramare Castle, followed by a visit to Slovenian coastal towns Piran and Portorož.

-On our excursion to Piran, we will, of course, also shortly enjoy the beauty of the nearby modern capital city of Slovenian tourism – Portorož.
-With its mediterranean climate, spa and wellness centres, this is the place to visit when you feel the world has been a bit too much and you want to be pampered.
-Local bars, cafés and restaurants offer unique culinary experience with exquisite local dishes and finger-licking good gelato, while the hotels will amaze you with high-quality service and offering views of the unforgettable sunsets over the Adriatic Sea.
+On our excursion to Piran, we will also shortly enjoy the beauty of the nearby modern capital city of Slovenian tourism – Portorož.
+With its Mediterranean climate, spa and wellness centres, this is the place to visit when you want to enjoy a relaying day.
+Local bars, cafés and restaurants offer unique culinary experience with exquisite local dishes and finger-licking good gelato.
+In addition, you will be amazed by the unforgettable sunset views over the Adriatic Sea.

 I already booked my accommodation

 I could use your help with my accommodation booking